It’s no secret that the world is becoming a much smaller place, and technology is playing a far greater role in the global workplace than ever before.

 An excellent way to improve your employability is to gain work experience.
 Employers value candidates who have shown that they can apply theoretical knowledge to real-world contexts.

 In addition, at your Kaplan college, you’ll have the opportunity to become a Student Representative or Student Ambassador.
-These are roles which involve helping with events and representing your classmates to ensure their voices are heard.
-This can be an exciting way to get to know many different people and can be an incredibly rewarding experience.
+These are roles which involve helping with events and representing your classmates to ensure their voices are heard: a great way to get to know different people, and incredibly rewarding too.

 4. Take part in Applied Learning Week